OneNov0209/testnet-vapps/onenov-votig/onenov-vapp.md

 ## Overview

-**OneNov Voting dApp** memungkinkan komunitas atau DAO melakukan voting yang:
+**OneNov Voting dApp** enables communities or DAOs to conduct voting that is:
-- **Verifiable** — setiap vote dilengkapi zero-knowledge proof (`ZKP`)
+- **Verifiable** — each vote comes with a zero-knowledge proof (`ZKP`)
-- **Private** — hasil dihitung tanpa mengungkap identitas voter
+- **Private** — results are calculated without revealing voter identity
-- **Immutable** — proof tersimpan di Walrus dan diverifikasi via Soundness Layer
+- **Immutable** — proofs are stored on Walrus and verified via Soundness Layer

-Dengan memanfaatkan integrasi Soundness, voting jadi cepat, terdesentralisasi, dan rendah biaya on-chain.
+By leveraging Soundness integration, voting becomes fast, decentralized, and low-cost on-chain.

 ---

 ## Soundness Layer Integration

-- **Generate proof** saat user vote via Soundness CLI atau client-side prover seperti Ligero
+- **Generate proof** when a user votes via Soundness CLI or client-side prover like Ligero
-- **Upload proof** ke **Walrus**, lalu ambil `blob ID` sebagai reference
+- **Upload proof** to **Walrus**, then retrieve the `blob ID` as a reference
-- **Submit blob ID** via smart contract di Soundness Layer (Move) → diverifikasi oleh validator Sui, dengan attestation on-chain
+- **Submit blob ID** via a smart contract on the Soundness Layer (Move) → verified by Sui validators, with on-chain attestation
-  - Proses ini murah, cepat, dan tidak perlu menyimpan data voting full di chain2
+  - This process is inexpensive, fast, and does not require storing full voting data on-chain2
-- Frontend/backend memanfaatkan proof sebagai verifikasi transparan dan audit-friendly
+- The frontend/backend utilizes the proof for transparent and audit-friendly verification

 ---

 ## Architecture

 [Frontend (React)] ── cast vote → generate ZKP(s) → └─ proof → Walrus → blob ID → Soundness Layer contract (on Sui)

-- **Smart Contract**: Move-based (Soundness Layer), menerima blob ID dan menyimpan attestation
+- **Smart Contract**: Move-based (Soundness Layer), receives blob ID and stores attestation
-- **Backend/CLI**: menghasilkan proof dan submit ke Soundness
+- **Backend/CLI**: generates proof and submits to Soundness
-- **Frontend**: interface untuk create proposal, vote, dan tampilkan hasil tunduk attested proof
+- **Frontend**: interface to create proposals, vote, and display results based on attested proof

 ---